hebam17/crowdfunding-product-page/README.md

 # Crowdfunding product page

-- As visitors make pledges, your goal is to keep track of the changes.
+- As visitors make pledges, the goal is to keep track of the changes.

 ![The product page](./src/design/desktop-design.jpg)